Core ecological issues

 The problem of agriculture

 By John Zerzan.
-In-depth, insightful look at the catastrophe that is agriculture.
+Insightful look at the catastrophe that is agriculture.

 -